streamglider/StreamGlider-1/README.md

 StreamGlider consists of an API server (for managing streams, directories of available streams, users, etc.) and the iPad app itself.

-A full feature list is available here: https://github.com/streamglider/streamglider/wiki/Feature-List
+A full list of features is available here: https://github.com/streamglider/streamglider/wiki/Feature-List

 ## StreamGlider API server setup